georgegach/face-average/README.md

   -nc, --no-caching     Ignores .ff file cache if specified -wt WINDOWTIME, --window-time WINDOWTIME
-                        Duration of each frame in debug window
+                        Duration of each frame in debug window -t TEMPLATE, --template TEMPLATE
+                        Template input image to set as the main face shape rather than the total average
 ```